Availability As Early As The First Week Of December

 filler@godaddy.com

-1) A competent person at least 18 yrs old and who can represent the household must be available on-site to grant access indoors, and to accept the invoice to post payment in full upon completion.
+A competent person at least 18 yrs old and who can represent the household must be available on-site to grant access indoors.
+Payment is due upon completion.

-2) A clear path from the point of entry to the work area must be made prior to arrival.
-Technicians will not place their dirty hands on your furniture.
+1) A clear path from the point of entry to the work area must be made prior to arrival.
+I will not place my dirty hands on your furniture.

-Appointments are weather-permitting, and rain and snow will result in rescheduling.
+Appointments are weather-permitting, and rain and snow will unfortunately result in rescheduling.
+Driveways and walkways are expected to be cleared of snow.

 Test fires will not be performed post-servicing.

-Observable defects and violations in building code will be annotated on the invoice, and clients will assume liability for continued use post-servicing.
+Observable defects and violations in building code will be annotated on the invoice, and clients will assume responsibility for disclosure to all parties and liability for continued use post-servicing.

 All appointments require a retainer, and is credited to the cost of the appointment.